 This is the kind of micro-change that feels obvious after someone says it, but it wasn't in the original plan.

-WRITEBACK_PROTOCOL.md is boring.
-It documents one flow: how recording URLs get written back to ClickUp.
-It respects the existing pm-write-reviewer and pm-write-agent gates instead of bypassing them with direct writes.
+The write-back protocol doc is boring.
+It documents one flow: how recording URLs get written back to our task system.
+It respects the existing write-review and write-execution gates instead of bypassing them with direct writes.

 No one wants to read it.
 Everyone building against this infrastructure needs to read it. v2 treats documentation as a safety gate, not an afterthought.